Courtroom Sound Systems

 Telephone Conference Capability

 All three circuit courtrooms and the B-15 courtroom have telephone conference capability, utilizing Polycom phones.
+The phone system has been integrated into the sound system.
 Telephone conferences are scheduled through court official's judicial assistant, and may be subject to court approval.

 All three circuit courtrooms and the B-15 courtroom are equipped with CCAP network printers.